Abdulmuiz44/Nava/README.md

 - Guide you through Python installation
 - Install all requirements automatically
 - Test everything for you
-- Give you a working Browsing Agent!
+- Give you a working Nava!

 2. **Then use the agent:**
 ```powershell